DavidDTessier/gcp-certifications/Network Engineer/README.md

 **Zonal NEG**:
   - One or more internal IP address endpoints that resolve to either Compute Engine VM instances or GKE Pods.
+  - Zonal NEGs can be used as backends for backend services in a load balancer.
+When you use a zonal NEG as a backend for a backend service, all other backends in that backend service must also be zonal NEGs of the same type (either all GCE_VM_IP or GCE_VM_IP_PORT).
+You cannot use instance groups and zonal NEGs as backends in the same backend service.
+  - You can add the same network endpoint to more than one zonal NEG.
+You can use the same zonal NEG as a backend for more than one backend service.
+  - You cannot use the UTILIZATION balancing mode with zonal NEG backends.
   - _GCE_VM_IP_:
     * IP only: resolves to the primary internal IP address of a Compute Engine VM's NIC
     * Only be use by internal TCP/UDP Load balancers